openSUSE/mtui/Documentation/iui.rst

 Edits the testing template or a local file.
 To edit template call ``edit`` without parameters.

-The evironment variable ``EDITOR`` is processed to find the preferred editor.
+The environment variable ``EDITOR`` is processed to find the preferred editor.
 If ``EDITOR`` is empty, ``vi`` is set as default.

 **Options:**